streamanalyze/streamanalyze.github.io/docs/md/vis/pcoords.md

 **Parallel coordinates** is a very good alternative when visualizing many dimensions.
 [Wikipedia](https://en.wikipedia.org/wiki/Parallel_coordinates)

-NOTE>  Parallel coordinates are a common way of visualizing high-dimensional geometry and analyzing multivariate data.
+> [note]  Parallel coordinates are a common way of visualizing high-dimensional geometry and analyzing multivariate data.
 To show a set of points in an n-dimensional space, a backdrop is drawn consisting of n parallel lines, typically vertical and equally spaced.
 A point in n-dimensional space is represented as a polyline with vertices on the parallel axes; the position of the vertex on the i:th axis corresponds to the i:th coordinate of the point.

 ```LIVE {"vis":"showParallellCoordinates"}